-American And Pilots Work Out Deal To Save Holiday Flights
+American Airlines And Pilots Work Out Deal To Save Holiday Flights

 The timing of the snafu couldn't have been worse, said transportation professor Joe Schwieterman of Chicago's DePaul University.
 "You look at the holiday season and [full flights] and you throw this kind of problem into the mix and no doubt, travelers get nervous," he said.
 "Many dread the crowds already without this lingering uncertainty."

-The world's largest airline had a lot on the line, and not just because of the possibility of ruining holiday travel plans for thousands of occasional customers.
+The world's largest airline had a lot on the line and not just because of the possibility of ruining holiday travel plans for thousands of occasional customers.

 "American has a huge business traveler base that they need to keep happy," said Schwieterman, adding that he expected the airline to "open the wallet to fix this the best they can."